applicaster/developer.applicaster.com/book/quick-brick/tvOS/Plugins/Video/intro.md

 <a name="api" />

 ### React-Native API

-Each Player Plugin must have implment on react native side mandatory api so all player plugins will use shared API structure.
+Each Player Plugin must implement the mandatory API in the react native side, so all player plugins will use shared API structure.

 #### Configurable props

-___
+---

 ##### source

 Sets the media source.
 You can pass an asset loaded via require or an object with a uri.

 The docs for this prop are incomplete and will be updated as each option is investigated and tested.